pola-rs/polars/docs/user-guide/misc/arrow.md

 ## Using Polars directly

 Polars can also consume and export to and import from the [Arrow C Data Interface](https://arrow.apache.org/docs/format/CDataInterface.html) directly.
-This is recommended for library maintainers that want to interop with Polars without requiring a pyarrow installation.
+This is recommended for libraries that don't support the Arrow PyCapsule Interface and want to interop with Polars without requiring a pyarrow installation.

 - To export `ArrowArray` C structs, Polars exposes: `Series._export_arrow_to_c`.
 - To import an `ArrowArray` C struct, Polars exposes `Series._import_arrow_from_c`.